Last Updated on August 17, 2023

 By Carla Marie Rupp with Lari-Ann Rupp

-If you can’t get to Europe this summer, think about going to your nearest Renaissance Festival and having a really “grand” time.
+If you can’t get to a festival in Europe this summer (perhaps one of the famous European food festivals), think about going to your nearest Renaissance Festival and having a really “grand” time.
+In additon

 If you’ve never gone to a Renaissance Fair, as they’re also called, take my word and try one this year.
 You’ll enter a fascinating place, a state of mind, where you’ll just blend in.
 It won’t be hard.